Amerindian Residence

 Capital Projects

-The Ministry of Indigenous Peoples’ Affairs Capital Project forms part of the Amerindian Development Fund – National Budgetary allocation to support the implementation of critical projects in Indigenous Villages and Communities.
-These projects are in direct responses to requests coming from the villages and communities, especially requests that are made...
+The Ministry of Amerindian Affairs Capital Project forms part of the Amerindian Development Fund – National Budgetary allocation to support the implementation of critical projects in Amerindian Villages and Communities.
+These projects are in direct responses to requests coming from the villages and communities, especially requests that are made at...

 Continue reading